Internal Job Interview Questions and Tips

 Questions About Your Current Job

 In addition, when interviewing for an internal position, you will be asked specific questions about why you want to leave your present job.
-When answering these questions, you want to avoid critiquing your present job or employer.
+When answering these questions, you want to avoid critiquing your present job or supervisor.
 Instead, focus on how the new job is in line with your skill set.
 Emphasize the value you can bring to that job.
 Common questions about your present job might include:

 - Why do you want to leave your current job?